kennethrdzg/proyectosAcademiaJava/week-3/design-patterns/observer/README.md

 After all objects are set up, a `for` loop will represent the passage of time, where each loop is a day of the experiment.
 Each day the stock price is updated, and the observers are all notified and act according to their own algorithm.

-After the loop is over (representing the end of the year-long experiment), all observers will sell any remaining stock regardeless of the current price of the stock.
+After the loop is over (representing the end of the year-long experiment), all observers will sell any remaining stock regardless of the current price of the stock.
 By tallying the final available money and comparing it to the initial budget, we can determine how much profit was made (or how much money was lost).

 ```
 public class Main {